-Additional information about the Certified Public Manager Program (CPM) can be found on the Human Resource Management's website.
-Human Resource Management's Office of Employee Development can be reached in Las Vegas at (702) 486-2663, in Carson City at (702) 486-2928, or on Human Resource Management's website.
+Additional information about the Certified Public Manager Program (CPM) can be found on the Division of Human Resource Management's website.
+The Division of Human Resource Management's Office of Employee Development can be reached in Las Vegas at (702) 486-2663 or at (702) 486-2928, or on the Division of Human Resource Management's website.
 (NRS 284.343, NAC 284.482)

+Employment Records

-Employment Records - Your official personnel file is maintained at Human Resource Management, Central Records Section.
+Your official personnel file is maintained at the Division of Human Resource Management, Central Records Section.
 Your agency maintains a working file with copies of the documentation.
 Your file includes personnel action documents, mandatory employment forms, performance evaluations, and documentation of disciplinary action.
-Your file may also include letters of commendation, training certificates, or other work-related documents that you or your supervisor have requested be included in your file.
+Your file may also include letters of commendation, training certificates, or other work-related documents that you or your supervisors have requested to be included in your file.
 You, or those indicated in NAC 284.726, may view your personnel file by making an appointment with Central Records.
 The employment records are maintained in accordance with the State Records Retention Schedule.
 (NRS 284.105, NAC 284.714)

+Public Records

-Public Records - Human Resource Management maintains a roster of employees in public service.
+The Division of Human Resource Management maintains a roster of employees in public service.
 This includes your name and class title.
-Other information considered public record for state employees includes rate of pay and this information could be released upon receipt of a written request.
-Upon request, Human Resource Management is required to provide your personal mailing address to the State Controller's Office, the Internal Revenue Service, the Welfare Division, and the Department of Employment, Training and Rehabilitation.
+Other information considered public record for State employees includes rate of pay and this information could be released upon receipt of a written request.
+Upon request, the Division of Human Resource Management is required to provide your personal mailing address to the State Controller's Office, the Internal Revenue Service, the Welfare Division, and the Department of Employment, Training and Rehabilitation.
+Information deemed as sensitive relating to law enforcement officials will not be released.
 (NAC 284.714, 284.718, 284.726)